Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations: Introduction

 The task of formal semantic parsing is to map natural language expressions (words, sentences and texts) to unambiguous interpretable formal meaning representations.
 The components of these meaning representations can be divided into two parts: the domain-independent logical symbols (such as negation $\lnot$, conjunction $\land$, disjunction $\lor$, equality $=$, and the quantifiers $\exists$, $\forall$), and the non-logical symbols (the concepts and relations between them---the predicates), possibly tailored to a specific domain.
 It is the latter component that forms the focus of this article, as we see several shortcomings in the way predicates are represented in mainstream computational semantics, since this is usually done by combining a lemma, part-of-speech tag and sense number.
 This representation of concepts is not only language-specific, but also doesn't exploit the power of pre-trained language models used in neural approaches, currently the state of the art in semantic parsing \cite{bai-etal-2022-graph,martinez-lorenzo-etal-2022,wang-etal-2023-pre}.

-Let us elaborate on this a bit further to make our point clear.
+We illustrate this issue with an example.
 Figure~\ref{fig:standard} shows a meaning representation in the form of a directed acyclic graph, as is common in currently used frameworks in computational semantics \cite{allen-etal-2008-deep,amr,oepen-etal-2020-mrp,Abzianidze2020CONNL,Bos2023IWCS}.
 The nodes represent concepts that are symbolized by the lemmas of the content words (nouns, verbs, adjectives, adverbs) that triggered them.
 As content words are often polysemous, they are usually disambiguated using one of the standard lexical ontologies, including WordNet \citep{Fellbaum-1998-wordnet}, OntoNotes \citep{hovy-etal-2006-ontonotes}, VerbNet \citep{Bonial-2011-verbnet} and BabelNet \citep{Navigli-2012-BabelNet}.
 This can be done by adding a part-of-speech sign and sense number suffix to the symbol, and is mainstream practice across a wide spectrum of semantic formalisms, such as AMR \citep{amr}, BMR \citep{martinez-lorenzo-etal-2022}, DRS \citep{gmb}, PTG \cite{hajic-etal-2012-announcing}, EDS \cite{oepen-lonning-2006-discriminant}.
 However, the (interrelated) problems that we observe with this approach are the following:

 \begin{itemize}